 In addition, RJR has an associate called Sorocaba Refrescos SA ("Sorocaba"), where it has a 40% shareholding in the capital, which also filed a court order seeking recognition of the right to the same issue as RJR's action.
 On June 13, 2019, the ruling favoring Sorocaba became final, allowing the recovery of the amounts overpaid from July 5, 1992 until the date on which the decision became final.
-The amount of this credit will be calculated and the respective impacts on RJR's results derived from its participation in Sorocaba will be recognized in the fiscal year ended December 31, 2020.
+As of June 30, 2020 the impacts were recognized under RJR's results derived from its participation in Sorocaba.

-Based on the information available for the CBI and Sorocaba lawsuits, the Company concluded that there was not enough documentary support to say that the credit is almost certain for the tax authorities and therefore, did not record the respective asset in the booking accounts.
+Based on the information available for the CBI lawsuits, the Company concluded that there was not enough documentary support to say that the credit is almost certain for the tax authorities and therefore, did not record the respective asset in the booking accounts.